-- Intensity: Focus on the 8 to 12 rep range or 65 to 75% 1RM, with some training falling a little above and below this.
+- Intensity: Focus on the 6 to 20 rep range with everything above 40% of your 1RM, with some training falling a little above this range.

 - Volume: Perform volumes that are at and above your minimum effective dose, which for most is 10+ sets per muscle group a week.